NikitaRadz/plinko-game-js/README.md

 I made this mostly just to practise my frontend skills as well as using matter.js for the first time.

 # Important!!!
-Make sure you have matter.js installed otherwise it will *not* run correctly
+Make sure you do not touch matter.js otherwise it will *not* run correctly